EPA Recognizes the St. Louis Cardinals for 10 Years of Work in Reducing Food Waste | US EPA

 EPA Recognizes the St. Louis Cardinals for 10 Years of Work in Reducing Food Waste

-ST. LOUIS — Today, Tuesday July 30, 2019, U.S. Environmental Protection Agency (EPA) Administrator Andrew Wheeler recognized William Dewitt III, president of the St. Louis Cardinals, for “A Decade of Partnership in Sustainability” and presented a national award to Urban Chestnut Brewing Company as the “2018 Small Business Partner of the Year” for waste reduction achievements as a WasteWise Partner.
+(St. Louis, July 30, 2019) - Today, U.S. Environmental Protection Agency (EPA) Administrator Andrew Wheeler recognized William Dewitt III, president of the St. Louis Cardinals, for “A Decade of Partnership in Sustainability” and presented a national award to Urban Chestnut Brewing Company as the “2018 Small Business Partner of the Year” for waste reduction achievements as a WasteWise Partner.

 Missouri Department of Natural Resources Director Carol S. Comer also attended the event, signing EPA’s Winning on Reducing Food Waste State and Local Pledge.